-- 10.6 A single letter of objection to the application was received, and whilst noting the comments, the current application isn't proposing any further wind turbines or associated infrastructure on the existing wind farm site.
-In addition, the principle of a wind farm on the Muirhall wind farm site was first established in 2008, with an additional 2 turbines granted consent in 2012.
-Full consideration would have been given to impacts on visual and residential amenity, impact on the local road network, impacts on peat, wildlife, ecology, and biodiversity, and on potential interference issues on both applications. - 10.7 It should also be noted that the Original Permission is also subject to a legal agreement to ensure the provision of a habitat management plan is implemented throughout the lifetime of the wind farm.
+- 10.6 A single letter of objection to the application was received, and whilst noting the comments the current application isn't proposing any further wind turbines or associated infrastructure on the existing wind farm site.
+In addition, the principle of a wind farm on the site was first established in 2008, with full consideration being given to impacts on visual and residential amenity, impact on the local road network, impacts on peat, wildlife, ecology, and biodiversity, and on potential interference issues. - 10.7 It should also be noted that the Original Permission is also subject to a legal agreement to ensure the provision of a habitat management plan is implemented throughout the lifetime of the wind farm.
 The legal agreement also requires yearly contributions (£2,500 per MW generated) to the South Lanarkshire Renewable Energy Fund.
 It should be noted that whilst not a material consideration to the assessment of the application, if this application is successful, it would result in an additional 13 years of payments being made to this fund.
-The legal agreement has been structured in such a way that any permission that supersedes the Original Permission (as would be the case if this current application were permitted) would also be subject to the provisions of the legal agreement and a variation of the agreement is not required. - 10.8 Conclusion
+The legal agreement has been structured in such a way that any permission that supersedes the Original Permission (as would be the case if this current application were permitted) would also be subject to the provisions of the legal agreement and a variation of the agreement is not required.

+10.8 Conclusion

-In conclusion, it is considered that subject to the replication of the relevant (post construction) conditions attached to the original permission, the proposals for the extension of the operational life span of the wind farm extension, and for the extended period of site decommissioning and restoration are considered acceptable.
+In conclusion, it is considered that subject to the replication of the relevant (post construction) conditions attached to the original permission, the proposals for the extension of the operational life span of the wind farm, and for the extended period of site decommissioning and restoration are considered acceptable.
 It is, therefore, recommended that the Planning Committee approve the application.